Snippets of French history: the storming of the Bastille 1789. Part 3.

 The reasons were complex

 The reasons for the Revolution are very complex, as these things always are.
 It wasn’t simply a question of the poor starving and the rich getting fat.
 There had been noises for many years about precisely that, as indeed there was all over the world – and there still is – with writers such as Voltaire mooting a different approach in the government and questioning the absolutism of the king.
-The whole notion of power shared between monarch and government had been batted around Europe for some time, with England having addressed this problem a hundred years earlier, as well as Prussia and the free-thinking Flemish nations.
+The whole notion of power shared between monarch and government had been batted around Europe for some time, with England having addressed this problem a hundred years earlier, as well as Prussia and the free-thinking Flemish nations, not to mention America.

 The French King